-Updates and information about returning to campus for students of the School of Music will be published on this page throughout the summer.
+Updates and information for students of the School of Music will be published on this page throughout the year.

 The School of Music faculty, staff and administration have been working tirelessly

 to ensure we can provide a vibrant and interactive campus experience, always with

 the community’s health and well-being as our top priority.

 We have seen the situation regarding COVID-19 continue to evolve and so we must not only be strict and comprehensive with safety protocols on campus, but we must also be ready to adapt quickly and seamlessly to whatever changes should occur.
 Please ensure you fully understand our Community Health Standards; you will be expected to follow them once you return to campus.
 Through planning and research, safety equipment and protocols, technology and training, we are ready to provide an exciting conservatory experience under safe conditions for everyone.

 We at UNCSA feel a strong commitment to continue to deliver the best conservatory-level experience possible.
 Though this semester will be different, in-person teaching combined with highly-interactive synchronous online instruction will continue to deliver top-level training from our world-renowned faculty.